loadero/loadero-java/README.md

 ```
 </td>
 <td>
-int interval - Specifying how often should be method poll for information.
+<b>int interval</b> - Specifying how often should be method poll for information.
 In seconds.

-int timeout  - Total amount of time that should be spending polling information.
+<b>int timeout</b>  - Total amount of time that should be spending polling information.
 In seconds.
 </td>
 <td>Starts test run by sending POST command to <b>/projects/{projectID}/tests/{testID}/runs/</b>.
 After which starts with specified interval within given timeout sending GET request to retrieve information